openxla/xla/docs/contribute.md

 docker exec xla_gpu bazel build --test_output=all --spawn_strategy=sandboxed --nocheck_visibility //xla/...
 ```

-For more information on building XLA, see
+To learn more about building XLA, see
 [Build from source](build_from_source.md).

 ## Create a pull request